superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 ## Handle inbound calls

-When Nexmo receives an inbound call to your virtual number it makes a request to the webhook endpoint you set when you [created a Voice application](#create-a-voice-application).
+When Nexmo receives an inbound call to your virtual number it makes a request to the webhook endpoint you set when you [created a Voice application](#create-a-voice-application):

 ```sequence_diagram
 Participant App